MischaU8/yumyum/modelling/create-a-cosmetic-tube_I8NnT0PmzQk.md

 Uploaded: 2023-06-06

-yum yum Floyd here with a quick look at creating a cosmetic tube and plasticity start by creating a circle curve duplicate it and move it up duplicate it again scale it and move it up duplicate
+yum yum Floyd here with a quick look at creating a cosmetic tube in Plasticity start by creating a circle curve duplicate it and move it up duplicate it again scale it and move it up duplicate